 For the many things Bob has quietly done for the children and people of Oceanside, it is obvious why the Chamber Of Commerce would choose him as Business Person of the Year.

 Though semi retired now, Bob has entrusted the day to day operation of Towers Funeral Home to his loyal staff, the next family which will honor and carry on the Towers family tradition.
-It consists of William (Bill) Kallinikos, his daughter Krissie, son-in-law George, and of course Tim, Frank and John.
+It consists of William (Bill) Kallinikos, his daughter Krissie, son-in-law George, and of course Tim, Frank and Amy.